rangv/MarchWorkshop/AzureIoTCentral/README.md

 *This article applies to operators, builders, and administrators.*

 In this tutorial, you create a rule that sends an email when the temperature reported by MXChip device exceeds 90&deg; F.

-In this tutorial, you will learn how to:

-> * Create a telemetry-based rule
-> * Add an action to the rule

 ### Create a rule to monitor device telemetry